 Figures 1 and 2 present the energy-related investments and energy system costs in different long-term scenarios developed by the Commission.
-They include a reference or "business-as-usual scenario" (REF2016), which projects energy developments on the basis of policies adopted until the end of 2014, and three decarbonisation scenarios (EUCO27, EUCO30, EUCO40) which differ in their level of ambition as regards the reduction of energy consumption by 2030220.
+They include a reference or "business-as-usual scenario" (REF2016), which projects energy developments on the basis of policies adopted until the end of 2014, and three decarbonisation scenarios (EUCO27, EUCO30, EUCO40) which differ in their level of ambition as regards the reduction of energy consumption by 2030223.

-FIGURE 1 > Energy-related investments needs between 2020 and 2030 in different scenarios (annual average, in &bn2010)
+FIGURE 1 > Energy-related investments needs between 2020 and 2030 in different scenarios (annual average, in billions of euros 2010)